reboot0-de/se-tools/jsdoc/tutorials/Events.md

 In JavaScript, we have the so-called "destructuring assignment syntax"[[MDN]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), which allows us to isolate specific properties from an object in its own variable.

-If you try to destrcuture properties, that do not exist on the object, the value of the variable will just be undefined (without throwing an error).
+If you try to destructure properties, that do not exist on the object, the value of the variable will just be undefined (without throwing an error).

 Keep in mind, that once you destructure a parameter, the original object will not be available in the scope anymore.
 Also, any non-destructured property will be lost as well.